Low-kappa dielectric: Fluorine-doped silicon dioxide

 By doping SiO_{2} with fluorine to produce fluorinated silica glass, the relative dielectric constant is lowered from 3.9 to 3.5.
 Fluorine-doped oxide materials were used for the 180 nm and 130 nm technology nodes.

 Organosilicate glass or OSG (Carbon-doped oxide or CDO)

-By doping SiO_{2} with carbon, one can lower the relative dielectric constant to 3.0, the density to 1.4 g/cm^{3} and the thermal conductivity to 0.39 W/(m*K).
-The semiconductor industry has been using the organosilicate glass dielectrics since the 90 nm technology node.
+By doping SiO_{2} with carbon, one can lower the relative dielectric constant to 3.0, the density to 1.4 g/cm^{3} and the thermal conductivity to 0.39 W/(m K). semiconductor industry has been using the organosilicate glass dielectrics since the 90 nm technology node.

 Porous silicon dioxide

 Various methods may be employed to create voids or pores in a silicon dioxide dielectric.
 Voids can have a relative dielectric constant of nearly 1, thus the dielectric constant of the porous material may be reduced by increasing the porosity of the film.
 Relative dielectric constants lower than 2.0 have been reported.
 Integration difficulties related to porous silicon dioxide implementation include low mechanical strength and difficult integration with etch and polish processes.